How to Use a Planner for Productivity

 Even if you are no stranger to the to-do list, there are other ways to make them more effective.
 To start with, make each list specific to a different thing.
 This will allow you to focus properly on one area of work or life, and not get overwhelmed.

-For each item on the to-do list.
-Have a general term for what it is, but then describe tasks in more detail that are required to check each item off.
+For each item on the to-do list, you can use a general term.
+Or you can describe tasks in more detail and outline what is required to check each item off.

 You might also want to set a deadline for each item on the to-do list, or order it based on priority during the day or week.